Preparations before Moving Files from Dropbox to Box

-As we all know, Both Dropbox and Box are used widely in our daily life.
-Usually, Dropbox is used for personal file storage of non-organization which offers 2GB free storage space, while Box is designed for business and IT users which offers 10GB free and encrypted storage space.
+As we all know, both Dropbox and Box are used widely in our daily life.
+Usually, Dropbox is used for personal file storage of non-organization and offers 2GB free storage space, while Box is designed for business and IT users and offers 10GB free encrypted storage space.
 Before doing the migration from Dropbox to Box, something you need to consider:

 1. Confirm what you want to keep.
-It’s wiser to migrate files you need rather than transfer everything which includes some files you do not need.
+It’s wiser to migrate files you need rather than transfer everything including the unnecessary, which may waste some precious cloud space.

 2. Confirm what you need to have offline and consider what kind of files or folders you'll access when you are offline for a long time.

-3. Think over which method you want to use to get your files organized in Box before actually transferring files from Dropbox to Box.
+3. Think over which method you want to use to get your files organized in Box before actually moving files from Dropbox to Box.

-Now, here we will show you how to copy files from Dropbox to Box with two methods.
+Now, here we will show you how to transfer files from Dropbox to Box with 3 methods.

 Step 2.
-Select files or you can put files you need to transfer to Box from Dropbox in one folder, click three dot symbol and click “Download" button.
+Select files or you can put files you need to transfer to Box from Dropbox in one folder, click a symbol with three dots and click the "Download" button.
 Here downloading a folder is taken as an example.

 Step 4.
-Click “Upload" feature so that you can select "File" or "Folder" to be uploaded to your Box account.
+Click the "Upload" feature so that you can select "File" or "Folder" to upload to your Box account.

-Note: If you download a folder from Dropbox official website, then it will be .zip format.
-Before uploading it to your Box account, you need to extract it first.
+Note: If you download a folder from Dropbox's official website, then it will be in .zip format.
+Before uploading the folder to your Box account, you need to unzip it first.

-Following above steps, you can achieve Dropbox and Box migration easily.
-But if the data size is very large, then it will take times to complete and the most important one is that you cannot close the page until the process ends.
+Following the above steps, you can achieve Dropbox and Box migration easily.
+But if the data size is very large, then it will take time to complete and the most important one is that you cannot close the page until the process ends.

 Unlike downloading and uploading operations, MultCloud allows you to transfer between Dropbox and Box from one platform without opening several windows at the same time.
-It saves you a lot of time without needing to download content from Dropbox first and then upload to Box and all works are done in one page with MultCloud website opening.
+This method can save you a lot of time because you do not need to download content from Dropbox first and then upload it to Box and all work is done on one page with the MultCloud website opening.

 Since MultCloud is easy to understand and use, you can follow the instructions below to learn how it works.